richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 # Publishing your project

 Once you're ready to distribute your project, you must consider how users can deploy your code.
-Fortunately, Rostruct provides functions to download and deploy your codebase through Github automatically.
+Fortunately, Rostruct provides functions to download and deploy your codebase through GitHub automatically.

-## Github Releases
+## GitHub Releases

-The best way to publish your Rostruct project is by creating a [Github Release](https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository).
-Rostruct provides functions to download, cache, and deploy your project from a Github release to the end-user.
+The best way to publish your Rostruct project is by creating a [GitHub Release](https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository).
+Rostruct provides functions to download, cache, and deploy your project from a GitHub release to the end-user.

-Using Github Releases, you can use a **deploy script** to make your project deploy for anyone, with no manual installation necessary.
+Using GitHub Releases, you can use a **deploy script** to make your project deploy for anyone, with no manual installation necessary.
 Your **deploy script** is what downloads and deploys the latest release of your **source code**.
 This script typically doesn't change, other than to update Rostruct.

 However, you'll need to load Rostruct in your deploy script without making it complicated for the user.